NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 So I learned that:

 + Timing memory accesses reveals if a chosen address is in the cache or not
-+ Fast memory accesses means that the accessed address is cached
++ A fast memory access means that the accessed address is cached
-+ Slow memory accesses means that the accessed address needs to be loaded from the memory
++ A slow memory access means that the accessed address needs to be loaded from the memory
 + In order to measure the tiny difference in access times, we need High-Precision JavaScript Timers

 And then they go on...